mparkhurst8996/ds2002_project_1/README.md

    - Electric vs non-electric vehicle trips and passengers.
    - Passengers by day of week per route.
    - Join `fact_passenger_counts` with `dim_customers` and `weather` for combined insights.
-2. Use MySQL Workbench or a Python notebook to execute these queries and review results.
+2. Use MySQL Workbench to execute these queries and review results.